 An example is “I’m right because I know I’m right.”
 Another example: I know I’m right because the Bible says it’s right.
 The Bible is right because it came from God.
 And my proof of God in the Bible.
 This tactic provides for the intentional misrepresentation of mythology as fact.

-If you see through their circular argument, they fall back on “it’s beyond your ability to understand”—circular logic provides reasoning which does not exist.
+If you see through their circular argument, they fall back on the argument, “it’s beyond your ability to understand.”
+Circular logic provides an answer which does not stand up to common sense.

 Evil as an Agent for the Supreme Being

 Another popular argument is that Evil Being is allowed to exist to execute the Supreme Being’s judgment in the world.
 God’s judgment is the “tough love” process where the Supreme Being delegates the authority to the Evil entity, thus keeping his hands morally free of Evil deeds.
-In this way, the Supreme Being can still be portrayed as loving because they don’t do the Evil Deeds.
+In this way, they can portray the Supreme Being as a loving God because they get someone else to do the evil deeds.
 They delegate the bad stuff.

 Misuse of Free Will